 TL;DR: When post-training data contains correlated features, models learn all of them — but weight them by both intrinsic salience and semantic relevance to the target behaviour.
 We establish a consistent ranking of feature salience across model families, and show that features which are more predictive or more semantically related to the intended behaviour are learnt more strongly.

 During pre-training, an LLM learns a distribution over its training data.
 Because the data is so broad, this approximates the true distribution of internet text.
 Post-training then narrows this distribution to a set of desired behaviours, roughly summarised as the “assistant persona”1.
 The model typically has far more parameters than the post-training data requires, and so is able to overfit.
 In Chunky Post-Training2 we show that this happens in practice.
-In this post I explore one of the mechanisms of this overfitting using toy models.

-A given dataset often admits multiple ways to learn the expected behaviour.
+The model is taught by example, either through SFT (training on user/assistant transcripts) or RL (reinforcing correct behaviour).
+We define behavioural boundaries through examples and hope the model learns the underlying principle.
+But if the data contains other correlations the model may learn those instead.
 For example, a dataset of maths questions might contain both mathematical content and LaTeX formatting.
-If the model is taught to apply logical reasoning on this dataset, it could achieve 100% accuracy at train time by conditioning on either the maths content or the LaTeX — it has the parameters to learn whichever.
-To explore what models actually learn in these situations, we set up a controlled set of experiments.
+A model taught to apply logical reasoning on this dataset could achieve 100% accuracy at train time by conditioning on either the maths content or the LaTeX — it has the parameters to learn whichever.

-Basic setup
+Experimental setup

 The first experiment varies two features of the prompt and incentivises two different behaviour patterns in the response, letting us measure how strongly each behaviour is conditioned on each prompt feature.
-An example experiment varying topic and system prompt across two datasets

 Dataset 1 pairs system prompt A with astronomy topics and teaches emoji usage; dataset 2 pairs system prompt B with history topics and teaches heavy comma usage.
 Each bar is an evaluation set with the labelled trigger combination present (e.g. A1/B1 = system prompt A + astronomy).
 Comparing elicitation rates across conditions reveals which feature — system prompt or topic — more strongly determines behaviour.